Keyline Design 101: Farmers learn water management in field from Mark Shepard

 “That’s an optical illusion.
 You have to trust your instruments because your eyes can trick you that way,” Mark said.
 “Trust your instruments.
 Once you have the swales, ponds, and berms, then you can install the polyculture in the alleys between the swales.
 Don’t spend money.
 The quickest way into debt is to start spending money.
 The quickest way into the black is to avoid that.
 Set up the system and let it take care of itself.
 First comes the water, the blue.
 Then come the plants, the green.
 And from that comes the soil and your income, the black.
 Blue, green, black.

 “I don’t need to tell you about peak oil, or about how this system,” he indicated the neighboring fields of row upon row of corn and soybeans, “is all out of balance and is not sustainable.
 Now it’s up to you.
 Grab a shovel.
 Plant a tree.
 Get started.
 We can save this planet.”

 The 40 of us gathered on that hill under the Iowa sun agreed he had it right and thanked him for helping us understand the mysteries of keyline management and how to manage water on our own places.

 Paul Durrenberger and his wife, Suzan, live on Draco Hill in Iowa where they are engaged in ecological restoration, permaculture, and organic gardening.
-See their website at www.dracohill.org.
+See their Facebook page at https://www.facebook.com/dracohillfarm/.